emccandlesssmu/Beer_Brewery_Assessment/Beer_Brewery_Assessment.md

 #### Key insights:
 - The ABV (Alcohol by Volume) column has 62 NAs and the IBU (International Bitterness Units) column has 1,005 NAs.
 No other column has NAs.

-### Calculating median ABV and displaying in barchart
+### Analyze median alcohol content (ABV) and display in barchart by state

-The purpose of the following code was to calculate the median of alcohol by volume (ABV) for each state and show a bar chart highlighting data:
+The purpose of the following r code was to calculate the median of alcohol by volume (ABV) for each state and show a bar chart highlighting data:

 ```r